browserengineering/book/book/visual-effects.md

 ===================

-Optimizing away surfaces is great when they're not needed, but they have even more uses than blending---they can be used to efficient scroll and animate as well.
+Optimizing away surfaces is great when they're not needed, but they have even more uses than blending---they can be used to efficiently scroll and animate as well.

 Chapter 2 introduced the Tkinter canvas associated with the browser window.